 What is the Difference between G10 and Micarta?

-Even though both micarta and G10 are both resin-based composite materials, G10’s base ingredient is glass fibers whereas micarta is usually made with linen, and sometimes includes fabric and paper too.
+Although both micarta and G10 are resin-based composite materials, G10’s base ingredient is glass fibers whereas micarta is usually made with linen, and sometimes includes fabric and paper, too.

 As for appearance, both G10 and micarta provide a sleek look, but micarta offers more designs.
 The material variations in micarta give it that extra kick when it comes to appearance, creating a rugged, yet stylish look.
-G10 is mostly glass material, but it can accept color more easily and the fibers can be woven in different directions to deliver a unique look that often resembles carbon fiber.
-However, G10 is generally smoother than micarta.
+G10 is mostly glass material, but it can accept color more easily and the fibers can be woven in different directions to deliver a unique look that often resembles carbon fiber; however, it's generally smoother than micarta.

 Is G10 Better Than Micarta?

-Since G10 is made of glass fibers while micarta is constructed with linen, paper, and/or canvas, it tends to have higher strength and durability, even though both are among the best knife handle materials available.
+Since G10 is made of glass fibers and micarta is constructed with linen, paper and/or canvas, it tends to offer higher strength and durability compared to micarta.
+Still, both are among the best knife handle materials available.

-If you reviewed the durability data listed in previous paragraphs, you can see that G10 ranks higher in all durability areas, including tensile strength, compressive strength, and flexural strength.
-Even though micarta and G10 are both resin-based composites, G10’s glass properties give it an advantage over the cloth properties of micarta.
+When reviewing the durability data listed in previous paragraphs, you can see that G10 ranks higher in all durability areas compared to micarta, including tensile strength, compressive strength and flexural strength.
+Even though they're both resin-based composites, G10’s glass properties give it an advantage over the cloth properties of micarta.
 In any case, both materials are definitely highly durable and provide many years of quality use.

-When it comes to long-term appearance, micarta is sensitive to grease, oil, dirt, and other elements that can gradually make their way into the surface through the edges or scratches and dents.
-Micarta has less water resistance than G10, as well, but the difference is minimal.
+When it comes to long-term appearance, micarta is sensitive to grease, oil, dirt and other elements that can gradually make their way into the surface through the edges or scratches and dents.
+Micarta also has less water resistance than G10, but the difference is minimal.
 When it comes to hardness, micarta is not far behind G10 according to the Rockwell Hardness M scale data.
 G10 can potentially suffer from heavy impacts but micarta is more susceptible to common dents and dings.